ForgeRock/openig-devops-guide/kubernetes/sample1/README.md

 # Creating  secrets

-The sample demonstrates using Kubernetes secrets for the OpenID Connect client credentials, and for the keystore used by OpenIG to sign JWT signing keys.
-This is a best practice.
+The sample demonstrates the use of Kubernetes secrets for the OpenID Connect client credentials, and for the keystore used by OpenIG to sign JWT session cookies.

 There are two shell scripts provided that will create the secrets needed for the demo.